Ab initio study of magnetoresistance effect in $\mathrm{Mn_{3}Sn}/\mathrm{MgO}/\mathrm{Mn_{3}Sn}$ antiferromagnetic tunnel junction: Results and discussions

 To investigate how the spin polarization in $\mathrm{Mn_{3}Sn}$ affects the TMR effect, we discuss the $k_{z}$-dependence of $s_{n, x}(\boldsymbol{k})$ and $s_{n, z}(\boldsymbol{k})$.
 This is because we should consider all the contributions of the several Bloch states with different momentum $k_{z}$ at each $\boldsymbol{k}_{\parallel}$-point when we discuss the tunneling transport along the $z$-direction.
 We examine how the $s_{x}$ and $s_{z}$ components are transformed under the symmetry operations for the antiferromagnetic state of $\mathrm{Mn_{3}Sn}$~\cite{Suzuki2017_PhysRevB_95_094406,Dong2022_PhysRevLett_128_197201}, particularly focusing on the operations transforming $k_{z}$ to $-k_{z}$.
 Specifically, here we pick up following three symmetry operations, $\left\{ PC_{2x} | \boldsymbol{0} \right\}$, $\left\{ TPC_{2z} | \boldsymbol{\tau} \right\}$, and $\left\{ P | \boldsymbol{0} \right\}$, Here, $P$ is the spatial inversion operator, $C_{2\mu}$ ($\mu = x, y$) is the two-fold rotation operator along $\mu$-axis, $T$ is the time-reversal operator, and $\boldsymbol{0}$ and $\boldsymbol{\tau}$ represent the translational operator by $\left( x, y, z \right) = \left( 0, 0, 0 \right)$ and $\left( 0, c/2, 0 \right)$, respectively.
 The transformation of the momentum and the spin under these three symmetry operations is summarized in Table~\ref{tbl:symmetry}.
 Then, we obtain the following relations;

 These relations agree with the calculated momentum dependence of the spin polarization on the Fermi surfaces shown in Fig.~\ref{fig:fermisurface}.
-From Eq.~(\ref{eq:spinpolarization_sym}), the contribution from $+k_{z}$ and $-k_{z}$ cancels out for $s_{z}$-component, and thus $s_{z}$-component does not make difference in transmission between parallel and antiparallel configurations in the MTJ.
+From Eq.~(\ref{eq:spinpolarization_sym}), the contribution from $+k_{z}$ and $-k_{z}$ cancels out for $s_{z}$-component in the bulk form, and thus $s_{z}$-component does not largely contribute to generating the difference in transmission between parallel and antiparallel configurations when we construct the MTJ.
 By contrast, the $s_{x}$-component can take a finite value even when we take account of all of the momentum $k_{z}$ at each $\boldsymbol{k}_{\parallel}$-point since $s_{x}$ is symmetric with respect to the $k_{z} = 0$ plane.
 Therefore, the TMR effect in the $\mathrm{Mn_{3}Sn}(01\bar{1}0)/\mathrm{MgO}(110)/\mathrm{Mn_{3}Sn}$ MTJ will occur dominantly due to the spin polarization of the $x$-component, i.e., the spin polarization along the easy axis of the cluster octupole moment.

 In addition, we also briefly discuss the $k_{x}$ and $k_{y}$-dependence of the $s_{x}$- and $s_{z}$-components; again using the symmetry operations shown in Table~\ref{tbl:symmetry}, we obtain

 Namely, the $s_{x}$-component is symmetric with respect to the $k_{x} = 0$ and $k_{y} = 0$ planes, and the $s_{z}$-component is antisymmetric with respect to the $k_{x} = 0$ plane and symmetric with respect to the $k_{y} = 0$ plane.
 As well as the symmetry about $k_{z}$, these relations on $k_{x}$ and $k_{y}$ are consistent with the numerical results shown in Fig.~\ref{fig:fermisurface}.